rotundasoftware/cartero/README.md

 		namespace : "App"
 	},

 	// (required) An object that specifies your views directory and related options.
-This
-	// object *must* contain a "path" entry, pointing to the directory where your
-	// server side views (i.e. page templates) are located.
-All other properties are
-	// optional.
-As with the `library` option, you may supply an array of objects,
+	// As with the `library` option, you may supply an array of objects, instead
-	// instead of just one object, if you have multiple directories that contain views.
+	// of just one object, if you have multiple directories that contain views.
 	"views" : {
 		// (required) The path to the directory containing your server side view templates.
 		// Generally this directory is called "views" in the Node.js / Express world.